iladesio/Biometric-Systems-Project/README.md

 # Gait Recognition with Wii Balance Board
 ## Project Overview
-This project aims to develop a **gait recognition system** using the **Wii Balance Board**.
+This project aims to develop a **gait recognition system** using the **Nintendo Wii Balance Board**.
 The system collects balance and pressure data while a person is walking and uses it to identify individuals based on their unique walking patterns.
 Gait recognition has a wide range of applications in areas such as security, surveillance, rehabilitation, and healthcare monitoring.

 ## System Requirements